 In Washington, boat passengers 12 years of age and under are required to wear a Coast Guard-approved life jacket while aboard any boat that is less than 19 feet in length (unless the child is in a fully enclosed area, such as a cabin).

-Any person aboard a PWC is required to wear a Coast Guard-approved, Type I, II or III life jacket.
+Washington’s life jacket laws require any person aboard a PWC to wear a Coast Guard-approved, Type I, II or III life jacket.

 Any person being towed by a boat is required to wear a Coast Guard-approved Type I, II or III life jacket.

 For more information on boating rules and regulations that apply within the state of Washington, visit the Washington State Parks Boating Program website.
 Be sure that you’re always familiar with the boating regulations that apply on the water ways where you’ll be boating.